nhiratani/olfactory_learning/README.md

 * ik : id of simulation.

 The output file "invariant_learning_readout..." contains the odor estimation performance and the weight error of both granule cells and piriform neurons after each trial.

+UPDATE
+2020-09-11: Replaced the link to the published version of the paper.